Testable Predictions

 📄 Open derivation in Part IIIb.
 The Fine Structure Constant \(\alpha\)

-The fine-structure constant is identified as the kinetic projection of the electron in the hydrogen ground state—not an empirical input but the unique kinematic amplitude compatible with geometric closure:
+The fine-structure constant is derived as the kinetic projection of the electron in the hydrogen ground state—not an empirical input but the unique kinematic amplitude compatible with geometric closure:

 \(\alpha\) derived, not assumed — establishes it as the ground-state kinematic projection of a charged fermion.